 Within one business day of submitting your completed application, your request is assigned to a Vendor Briefing specialist who will email you point of contact information for processing and a reference number for tracking.
 To gauge analyst interest, the specialist will disseminate your request to the relevant analysts who will typically respond to the briefings team with Yes or No to your request within two to three business days.
 Lead times for scheduling analyst accepted briefings are dependent upon analyst responsiveness and availability and are typically scheduled two to four weeks out.
 The lead time significantly increases for requests exceeding two analysts or when a Gartner or industry event is taking place.

 Typical Venue for a Vendor Briefing

-Vendor Briefings are typically 30 to 60 minutes in length with 1-2 analysts and are conducted via phone using Gartner's web conferencing platform.
+Vendor Briefings are typically 45 minutes in length with 1-2 analysts and are conducted via phone using Gartner's web conferencing platform.
 Dialing instructions are provided upon analyst confirmation.
 Audio briefings are recorded and accessible by Gartner analysts after the call.
 Face-to-face briefings are infrequent and are scheduled at the analyst's discretion and based upon analyst travel requirements.